This blog post was made and written by our panel of IRD tax agents. Like this post? Please share with your fellow Kiwi so we can help them out!

 |⟹ Beneficiaries pay tax on income they receive at their own marginal rate.||⟹ Trustees can be personally liable for the trust’s debts.|

-Our chartered accountants can assist you with picking the best and most suitable business structure for you to implement - so come and try us out for free!
-You can decide later if you need extra paid service from our chartered accountants.
+Our accountants can assist you with picking the best and most suitable business structure for you to implement - so come and try us out for free!
+You can decide later if you need extra paid service from our accountants.

 Infographic on 'What Is The Best Business Structure For You?'